Hungarian American Football League: History

+Hungarian teams formed and began playing in the 1990's when the Budapest Cowboys and Budapest Lions played in lower level division leagues outside of Hungary.
 The Hungarian American Football League (MAFL) began in 2005 under the guidance of the Hungarian Federation of American Football (MAFSZ) with 4 teams (Budapest Wolves, Győr Sharks, Debrecen Gladiators, Nagykanizsa Demos.
 The game rules are the standard gridiron football (NCAA) rules.
 The first winner of the first Hungarian Bowl was the Wolves.

 In the next 2 years, the Wolves participated only in the Austrian Football League 3rd tier.
-These 2 years were won by the Sharks.
+These 2 years the HFL was won by the Sharks.
 In 2006, eight teams participated.
 In 2007, the championship had been split into two divisions (6 teams at Division I and 9 at Division II).

 In 2008, the Wolves returned, and they won 3 more championships undefeated.
 In 2009, 26 teams participated so Division III had been introduced (this year 5, 12, and 9 teams have been played in the three tiers).
 In 2010, they returned into the 2 tier format.

 In 2011, MAFSZ restructured the championship format with the introduction of Hungarian Football League (HFL), which was intended to be an international competition with the top 4 Hungarian teams and 4 from abroad.
 Division I and Division II became the 2nd and 3rd tier competitions, which were played in the spring season.
 The HFL was scheduled as a fall season but only 3 teams were willing to participate, so in 2011, the Hungarian Bowl was canceled.

 In 2012, the HFL finally started, and this year the Budapest Wolves suffered their first-ever defeat against a Hungarian team (against Budapest Hurricanes), but in the final, the Wolves defeated the Hurricanes.
 However, in 2013, the Hurricanes, in 2014 the Újbuda Rebels, and in 2015 the Bratislava Monarchs defeated the Wolves in the Hungarian Bowl.
 The 2015 season was the only one when a foreign team participated, and with the Monarchs' win, the official Hungarian champion was the HFL runners-up Wolves.

 In 2016, the Miskolc Steelers became the first non-capital city team in HFL history to participate in the finals, and they won the trophy as well, becoming the 6th team to win HFL in the 6 years' HFL history.
 In 2017, the Cowbells won the trophy, being technically the 7th team to win the HFL, but as they are the successor of Újbuda Rebels, they are the first team to win 2 HFL trophies.